shihyuanwang/Python-Programming/Matrix Algebra and Regression Analysis/README.md

 # Matrix Algebra and Regression Analysis

 - Practice Matrix Algebra with Python.
-- Work with the Davis.csv dataset: Fit distribution, classical inference and Bayesian inference, and regression analysis.
+- Work with the Davis.csv dataset: Distribution fitting, classical inference and Bayesian inference, and regression analysis.